Asad-94/Image-Description-Generation-Using-Google-Gemini-Pro-Model/readme.md

 It is better to have Python version 3.9.0 or greater to be installed to create this application.

-In order to create this application, first you must run the following commands to install relevant libraries and versions:
+First you must run the following commands to install relevant libraries and versions:

 ##### !pip install streamlit
 ##### !pip install google-generativeai